 “There was still quite a lot of public ignorance about, and opposition to, IVF in the 1980s, and IVF children were still regularly referred to as ‘test-tube babies’.
 I knew very little about it,” Irene continues.

-The couple managed to find the money for treatment and Robbie became one of the first 1,000 IVF babies in the world.
+The couple managed to find the money for treatment and Robbie became Bourn Hall’s 2,500th IVF baby.
 Irene and Rob named their son Robbie.
 His full name is Robert Patrick Peter – after IVF pioneers Robert Edwards and Patrick Steptoe and obstetrician Dr Botros ‘Peter’ Rizk.
 “We were just so grateful to everyone who helped to create our son and I was acutely aware that IVF had become available at just the right time for us,” says Irene.

 To help make IVF more widely available, Irene agreed to support the IVF pioneers Robert Edwards and Patrick Steptoe in taking the fight to the highest levels.

 Irene continues: “Our IVF baby Robbie was only seven weeks old when we were asked if we would be happy to talk to the media about what IVF had meant to us.

 “We felt it was really important to promote IVF as well as the research into embryos as there was a very real danger that embryo research could be stopped in its tracks.
 Not only did the research help couples struggling to conceive, like ourselves, but it also helped to diagnose genetic diseases.”

 The interview was to be used to support a story about a Bill being debated in Parliament to introduce the regulation of embryo research and fertility clinics.
 As part of the media campaign a seven-week-old Robbie had his photograph taken at Bourn Hall, held aloft by a smiling Professor Robert Edwards The photo was used by a number of national newspapers.